 DART's Draft Environmental Impact Statement (DEIS) is available at DART.org/CottonBelt.
 A hard copy of the DIES is also available at the Cozby Library and Community Commons, 177 N. Heartz Rd.

-The DEIS is available to the public for a 45-day review and comment period from April 20, 2018 to June 4, 2018.
-Public hearings will be conducted during the review and comment period at the following locations:
+The DEIS was made available to the public for a 45-day review and comment period from April 20, 2018 to June 4, 2018.
+Three public hearings were conducted during the review and comment period.

-Dallas Area Rapid Transit (DART) staff and contractors responding to DART's solicitation for Cotton Belt design and construction will be collecting data along the Cotton Belt corridor from February 19 to March 31.
-This is part of the necessary preparation for the project.
+Dallas Area Rapid Transit (DART) staff and contractors responding to DART's solicitation for Cotton Belt design and construction collected data along the Cotton Belt corridor from February 19 to March 31.
+This was part of the necessary preparation for the project.

-The majority of the data collection will be conducted in and along the railroad right of way.
-Any access of private property will be coordinated with the owner in advance of the work, and property owners may refuse to grant access.
-The types of field work being performed include:
+The majority of the data collection was conducted in and along the railroad right of way.
+Any access of private property was coordinated with the owner in advance of the work, and property owners were given the option to refuse to grant access.
+The types of field work performed included: